-- (a) the systems are compatible; - (b) the systems are not compatible,
+- (a) the systems are compatible; - (b) the systems are not compatible, and discuss whether firms prefer to make compatible or incompatible systems.
+Explain intuitively why the firms' profit in one situation is larger than the other situation.

-- 6. The Fog of Business - (a) Should player E1 enter market 1? - (b) In answering 1 above, what assumptions are you making as to what E1 believes about the players' rationality, about what the players believe about one another's rationality, and so on? - (c) Now assume that the incumbent is of an irrational type who always fights with probability p > 0 and of a rational type who behaves optimally with probability (1 p) > 0.
+6. The Fog of Business

+- (a) Should player E1 enter market 1? - (b) In answering 1 above, what assumptions are you making as to what E1 believes about the players' rationality, about what the players believe about one another's rationality, and so on? - (c) Now assume that the incumbent is of an irrational type who always fights with probability p > 0 and of a rational type who behaves optimally with probability (1 p) > 0.
 Whether or not the incumbent is rational or not is its private information.
-Under what condition on p you can find an equilibrium in which even the rational type incumbent fights? - 7.
-Signaling Costs - (a) Might player A want to signal its cost to player B? - (b) Is there a way for it to do so?
+Under what condition on p you can find an equilibrium in which even the rational type incumbent fights?

+7. Signaling Costs

+- (a) Might player A want to signal its cost to player B? - (b) Is there a way for it to do so?
 In answering, pay particular attention to the question of the credibility of any signal that A might send B. (Hint: Note that if both firms are established in the market it is the firm with the lower unit cost that will dominate the market.
 It sets a price slightly lower than the unit cost of the higher cost producer.)